Egyptian Front: History

-Former presidential candidate Hamdeen Sabahi has criticized the alliance by stating that it represents "Mubarak-era politics".
-The Modern Egypt Party withdrew from the coalition.
-The Tagammu Party is not part of the coalition.
+A rival list, For the Love of Egypt, was established in February 2015, while the Modern Egypt Party withdrew from the coalition in May 2015.

 The Egyptian Patriotic Movement and the My Homeland Egypt Party left the alliance and joined the For the Love of Egypt coalition following a failed attempt to merge the For the Love of Egypt coalition and the Egyptian Front.
-Both of the parties are no longer part of that alliance and instead joined the Egypt alliance.
+They left For the Love of Egypt in September and joined the Egypt alliance, which was formed between the Egyptian Front and the Independent Current Coalition.